ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

    1. For data center location, click the **Edit** icon ![Edit icon](../../icons/edit-tagging.svg "Edit") and select the geography, data center, and pod to host the cluster.
    2. Specify the cluster name.
    3. Select the CPU model, RAM size, and the number of bare metal servers.

-7. For network interface settings, enter the hostname prefix, and then select the uplink speed and network type.
+   4. For network interface settings, enter the hostname prefix.
+   5. If you want to customize the hostnames prefix individually, toggle the **Configure hostnames individually** switch on.
+   6. Select the **Networking type**, either **Public and private network** or **Private network only**.

 8. On the **Summary** pane, verify the cluster configuration before you add the cluster.
    1. Review the settings for the cluster.